-2SO 108 New Testament Introduction II (4 credits)
+2SQ 108 New Testament Introduction II (4 credits)

 Students may substitute 12 quarter credits of Hebrew language (including exegesis) for Hebrew Bible I and II.
 12 quarter credits of Greek (including exegesis) may be substituted for New Testament I and II.
+Iliff offers both languages alternately each year.